TeodorBankov/Senko_bot/README.md

 const bot = new telebot(INSERT YOUR BOT TOKEN HERE);
 ```

-Next, in every command file, you havbe to replace the originals Senko_bot tag with yours
+Next, in every command file, you havbe to replace the originals Senko_bot tag with yours.
+Lets take the /help command for this instance:

 ```javascript
 bot.on(/^\/help(@Senko_kitsune_bot)?/, async (msg) => {